jihochoi0135/DS8001-Empirical-Analysis-of-Movie-Recommendation-Algorithms/README.md

 2. Download both datasets, Master_small.csv and Master_large.csv
 3. Edit the path of the dataset in each .py file:
 <br>a.
 Go to the bottom of the file.
 <br>b.
-Replace the file path to where "Master_small.csv" and "Master_large.csv" is located.
+Replace the file path to where "Master_small.csv" and "Master_large.csv" are located.

 4. After completing editing, go to the command prompt and run the following command.